newjersey/navigator.business.nj.gov/web/roadmaps/tasks/check-local-requirements.md

 After you complete this step, you will have:
 - A list of local requirements that are specific to your business.

-Click the button below to visit your local government website to confirm their business requirements and learn more about local resources for your business.